-Note that Amazon will ask for a payment method, since for every paid service you used, you’ll need to pay for it.
+Note that Amazon will ask for a payment method since for every paid service you use, you’ll need to pay for it.

-But don’t worry.
-When you open a new account, some services are free so that you can try without burning any cash!
+When you open a new account, some services are free so that you can try them without burning any cash!

 Create your first server on EC2!